mahenina0403/bezier/README.md

-This is a compilation of algorithms that evaluate Bézier curves.
+This is a compilation of algorithms that evaluate rational Bézier curves.

 # Requirements:
 - mpfr